McHelpMe/Tetris-Based-Console-Game/README.md

 ## How the Game Works
 ### Objective
 The goal is to clear as many lines as possible by arranging falling shapes (tetrominoes) in a grid.
 Lines are cleared when they are completely filled, earning you points.
 The game ends when the grid fills up and no more shapes can fit.
+(The game involves ALOT of pressing of wasd and enter)

 #### 1. Clearing Lines
   * Complete rows to clear them and earn points.